alekshiidenhovi/BASIC-interpreter/BASIC_SPEC.md

 - at the beginning of a line
 - within keywords
 - within numeric constants
-- within line numbers
 - within function or variables names
 - within two-character relation symbols

 All keywords in a program must have at leasat one space before and after them.
 An exception is an end-of-line, where the space is not required.

-Each line must begin with a line-number.
-The line-number must be a positive integer.
-Leading zeros have no effect.
-Statements are executed in ascending line-number order, unless control flow alters the execution order of the program.

 Lines may contain up to 255 characters.
 The end-of-line character is not included in the line length.